We hold events and workshops across the country. See what we’ve been up to and join for upcoming events.

 5.18.19 Demo Day

-Save the Date!
-This year’s Demo Day features 12 teams from across the country who will be presenting their innovations for social good.
+Join us at Stanford University this May to see our teams from across the country present their innovations for social good.
 From an adaptive mouse and keyboard for people with cerebral palsy to a hugging hoodie for people with autism, students are designing a better world and will be sharing their impact with the top VCs in the nation.

 2.9.18 Patent Workshop @ USPTO